euginium/complete_todo_app_/README.md

-# todo_app
+# Complete todo_app

-A new Flutter application.
+A complete todo app made on Flutter with Provider and other dependencies.

 ## Getting Started